jarecoo/practice/notes.md

 - Find who you are and love yourself for it.
 - “I wish I'd had the courage to live a life true to myself, not the life others expected of me.” #1 regret of dying people, reported by EoL nurse in The Guardian
 - This is intrinsic motivation, do it for you
 - For me it was building a family, getting married, raising kids and spending time with my family.
-But also stuff like being outside in nature, seeing the world, and building something.
+But also stuff like being outside in nature, seeing the world, building something, riding motorcycles, and taking pictures.
-- “Of all the paths you take in life, make sure some of them are dirt.”
-John Muir
-- Find 3 hobbies: one to make you money, one to keep you in shape, and one to keep you creative.
 - “There is something infantile in the presumption that somebody else has a responsibility to give your life meaning and point...the truly adult view, in contrast, is that our life is as meaningful, as full, as wonderful as we choose to make it” Richard Dawkins, The God Delusion
 - Die with memories not dreams
 - “Retirement, as we think of it today, isn’t a dream we actually want.
 We don’t actually want to do nothing.
 We just want to do something we love.”
 The Happiness Equation, p.
 123. You need a hobby, a creative outlet, but more than that you need to be fulfilled.